 Chief Information Officer

-Carrie Pedraza joined the Credit Union in 2020 and has had a long- established career in IT for over 30 years.
+Carrie Pedraza joined the Credit Union in 2020 and has a career in IT spanning over 30 years.
 Carrie earned her Bachelor of Information Science and Technology from Pennsylvania State University.

 Todd Rydstrom has been a member of the Board of Directors of San Francisco Federal Credit Union since May 2016, after volunteering for three years and serving on the Supervisory Committee as an active member and Chair.
 Prior to his appointment as San Francisco’s Deputy Controller in December 2014, Todd served as the Assistant General Manager and CFO of San Francisco Public Utilities.
 He has over 25 years of public and private sector finance experience, serving in key fiscal leadership roles at the City and County of San Francisco since 2001, previously working in the pension fund industry at The Principal Financial Group, and currently serving on the Financial Advisory Committee of San Francisco International Airport.